 The UPPAbaby Vista is engineered for form and function and it performs as expected with an intuitive design that makes it easy to use, easy to adjust and easy to push.

-The Vista offers the nicest fabric that fits the frame of the seat nicely with padding that is thick and dense.
+The Vista has a thick quality fabric that fits the frame of the seat nicely with padding that is thick and dense.
 There is no bunching or gapping where the fabric meets the metal.
-This cannot be said of much of the competition that looks frumpy with wrinkled heavy canvas.
-The frame and the seats are aluminum and magnesium alloy that is sleek, stylish, and unencumbered.
-This stroller does not have a lot of plastic components or joints.
-This creates an overall fit and finish that is both pleasing to the eye and functional.
+The frame and the seats are an aluminum and magnesium alloy that is sleek, stylish, and unencumbered.
+This stroller does not have a lot of plastic components or joints which creates an overall fit and finish that is both pleasing to the eye and functional.

 The UPPAbaby Vista works with a variety of infant car seats making it a good choice for strolling with twins.
 This photo includes 2 UPPAbaby Mesa car seats.

-The Vista would be a good choice for families with twins.
-Thanks to the diverse seating arrangements and the ability to accept two infant car seats, as well as two bassinets, this stroller can handle anything twins have to dish out.
-Also, the large storage bin with 30 lb weight allowance, means you will have plenty of room to take all your supplies for two children without needing to pare down.
-Also, once babies are ready to sit in the standard seats, the rider experience is similar enough that children are unlikely to fight too hard for one seat over the other.
+The Vista would be a good choice for families with twins thanks to the diverse seating arrangements and the ability to accept two infant car seats or two bassinets.
+The large storage bin means you will have plenty of room to carry supplies for two.
+Also, the rider experience is similar enough that children are unlikely to fight too hard for one seat over the other.

 The UPPAbaby G-Link is a lightweight, side-by-side double stroller with infant support system.
 This stroller weighs about 24.5 pounds and comes with under seat storage and a cup holder.